 Elon Musk admitted on the Joe Rogan Podcast that 2008 was an awful time to be an electric car company.
 No automotive manufacturer believed that an electric vehicle could challenge the performance and experience of robust, fuel-powered cars.
 Yet, Elon took a risk, and today, Tesla is the leading EV manufacturer globally, valued at USD 800 billion.

 Moral of the story: learn to take risks.
 That said, you must ensure that your risks are calculated and not reckless.
 Entrepreneurs need to develop the right business understanding to be able to determine which risks are worth taking.
 A business coach helps you do that.
-They can help you, through probing and questioning, to identify what all areas/aspects you should consider to be able to make an informed decision on which risks you should take and which ones to avoid.
+They assess your business and enable you to identify which risks you should take and which ones to avoid.

 Leadership is the holy grail of becoming a successful business owner.
 And again, leadership is a skill that you can learn rather than a gifted quality.
 Leading entrepreneurs and CEOs like Steve Jobs, Bill Gates, and Eric Schmidt, have all worked with business coaches.

-Business coaching includes one-on-one coaching and grooming, and at times, may include a bit of mentoring, where coaches examine your leadership skills and identify the scope for improvement.
+Business coaching includes one-on-one coaching, grooming, and counseling, where coaches examine your leadership skills and identify the scope for improvement.

 Improve Business Performance and Profitability